99-year-old beautician awaits birthday while still serving clients

 Mrs. Callie is still driving.

 Her daughter stopped driving years ago.
-Mrs. Terrell is her chaffeaur and hair stylist.
+Mrs. Terrell is her chauffeur and hair stylist.

-Under the state of Tennessee shows Mrs. Callie is indeed the oldest licensed cosmotolegist in the state.
+The state of Tennessee shows Mrs. Callie is indeed the oldest licensed cosmetologist in the state.